jburrow/review-hub/README.md

 # Why?

-Great quesiton, been pondering this myself.
+Great question, been pondering this myself.
 In world where github exists this amy seem a bit odd, pointless.
 It is, in some regards.

 However, consider this use-case.